-Selection of green tea as a model precipitant
+Selection of green tea as a high-priority natural product

 A comprehensive literature search conducted by the Pharmacology Core, combined with compelling preliminary in vitro data, identified intestinal UDP-glucuronosyltransferases (UGTs) as a high priority target for green tea-precipitated NPDIs.
 These effects have been attributed to polyphenols known as catechins, which constitute 30-42% of solid green tea extract by weight.
 As such, the catechins represent the most important and extensively studied green tea constituents in terms of potential precipitants of drug metabolizing enzyme- and transporter-mediated interactions with drugs.